Ten Rules.

 Evolve carefully.

-It's tempting to improve.
-It's particularly temptingto elevate.
-However: remember your promise - your bramd.
-Your customer may see not a better product, but rather, a broken promise.
+It's tempting to try new things.
+It's particularly tempting to elevate.
+However: your customer may not see a better product, but instead, a broken promise.

 It's not difficult.
 But it's complicated.

-One thousand factors will affect outcomes - every day.
-Try to learn from the signals and ignore the noise.
-Try to convince investors and board members to do the same.
+One thousand factors will affect outcomes.
+Learn from the signals and ignore the noise.
+Stay focused.
+Try - difficult as this is - to convince investors and board members to do the same.

 Governance is different in creative businesses.

 It’s about art as well as science.
-Board members can't be distant monitors.
-They need to be supporters, and coaches - and most important, customers.
+Board members can't be distant judges.
+They need to be supporters, coaches - and most important, customers.

 Investments should be simple—and support the business.